-After spraining my ankles more times that you’ve probably looked at yours in the mirror, I developed a morning regimen of drawing the ABC’s with each foot every morning for the last ten years.
+After spraining my ankles more times than you’ve probably looked at yours in the mirror, I developed a morning regimen of drawing the ABCs with each foot every morning for the last ten years.
 It’s become a solid habit of mine to lift my legs while still in bed and trace the alphabet in the air.
-Something as small as this not only increases blood-flow upon awaking, but also stretches the ligaments and tendons in my ankles leading all the way into my knee area.
+Something as small as this not only increases blood flow upon waking but also stretches the ligaments and tendons in my ankles leading all the way into my knee area.
 It has been the single most contributing factor to preventing serious sprains and still performing with the intensity I personally desire to.
-Yep, an easy three-minute daily habit has had a profound affect on my ability to perform.
+Yep, an easy three-minute daily habit has had a profound effect on my ability to perform.
 That example is just one of many.

 5 Tips to Stay Healthy as You Age

 What we consume not only fuels our body but our minds too.
 I believe it is a good practice to take note of the messages our bodies tell us after certain meals; both the good and the bad.